Expo Centre Sharjah

 Expo Centre Sharjah (مركز اكسبو الشارقة) is an exhibition and convention centre, located in Sharjah (Al Khan), United Arab Emirates.
 It is the exhibition wing of the Sharjah Chamber of Commerce and Industry (SCCI).

 History and overview

 Expo Centre Sharjah was established by an Italian American Mr. Frederick Pittera in 1977 – as a first exhibition venue in the United Arab Emirates and the Gulf Cooperative Council (GCC).
-Initially, the centre was popular for festival style public shows which featured some retail exhibitors, Circus shows and concerts for a duration of three weeks each in winter months.
+Initially, the centre was popular for festival style public shows which featured some retail exhibitors, circus shows and concerts for a duration of three weeks each in winter months.
 Fred imported large marquis from the USA to provide for the exhibition space and a Circus tent with a seating capacity of 1200 in addition to an open air arena for various acrobatic performances.
-He sold his share to his local partners Sheikh Ahmed and Sheikh Salem Al Qassimi in 1988 and left the UAE.
+He sold shares to his local partners Sheikh Ahmed and Sheikh Salem Al Qassimi in 1988 and left the UAE.